-The Rewilding Institute's Vision and Work
+The Rewilding Institute's Mission, Vision, and Work

 The Rewilding Institute emphasizes the restoration of highly interactive species (keystone and foundation species) throughout their suitable range in ecologically effective populations as proposed by Michael Soulè and his colleagues in recent papers.